 LIFE IN RECOVERY

 Once someone starts to engage in the process of change, they might want to reach out for additional resources.
 Some of the most appropriate agents of change can be peer support sponsors or therapists.
 How would you know if the therapist is a good fit for you?
 This question can be quite abstract and emphasizes themes of comfort versus discomfort.
+You can evaluate the different support styles.

 When selecting the right sponsor, you will find many available personalities.
 Some personalities are more directive and give advice.
 They focus on structure and a specific recovery plan.
 Many people focus on the specific plan at hand in determining if this approach is helpful.
 It can also be useful to consider the abstract themes of feeling safe amidst trusting someone else’s judgment, as compared to feeling intruded upon as if the sponsor is controlling.
 This experience all depends on what lies in your past.